 7. Give other people space

-That’s just our tops tips, but let’s hear from others who have been doing this a lot longer than us.
+That’s just our tops tips for caravan park etiquette, but let’s hear from others who have been doing this a lot longer than us.

 Justin and Bec from Trip In A Van travel with their three kids in a caravan, and here’s their tips for being a good caravan park neighbour.